src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

 * **`substrate.management-account-id`**\
   The 12-digit AWS account number of the organization's management account.
 Used as a safety feature to prevent managing one organization with another organization's code.
 (Managed by `substrate setup`.)
 * **`substrate.manage-cloudtrail`**\
   "yes" or"no" to indicate whether Substrate is managing CloudTrail.
-(Managed by `substrate setup-cloudtrail`.)
+(Managed by `substrate setup cloudtrail`.)
 * **`substrate.networks.json`**\
   Allocator for CIDR blocks used by VPCs and subnets for your service accounts.
 (Managed by `substrate setup`.)
 * **`substrate.oauth-oidc-client-id`**\